jornada-im/jornada-im.github.io/researcher_info.md

 The goal of the Jornada IM system is to have as much Jornada data as possible accessible through the data catalogs and other applications on our websites.
 There are several such catalogs and apps:
 * The [JRN LTER primary data catalog](https://lter.jornada.nmsu.edu/data-catalog/) currently provides access to all Jornada data held in the EDI repository.
 * On the same page, a [catalog for data in other repositories](https://lter.jornada.nmsu.edu/data-catalog/#uagb-tabs__tab1) provides access to Jornada data held outside of EDI.
-* The [interactive data viewer](https://lter.jornada.nmsu.edu/interactive-data-viewer/) allows map-based browsing of some of our long-term meterology and ecology datasets collected at the Jornada.
+* The [interactive data viewer](https://lter.jornada.nmsu.edu/interactive-data-viewer/) allows map-based browsing of some of our long-term meteorology and ecology datasets collected at the Jornada.
 * The [spatial data catalog](https://lter.jornada.nmsu.edu/spatial-data/) is a listing of a few of the most useful spatial datasets the Jornada has.